coreyfeder/SBA308/src/README.md

 ## Instructions

-Create a script that gathers data, processes it, and then outputs a consistent result as described by a specification.
+Create a script that receives the results of various assignments for a course, then outputs a performance summary for each student.

 ## Schema